Take me to the resource links!

-All entering freshmen students are given two options for placement into a math course:
+All entering freshmen students are given several options for placement into a math course:

 ACT/SAT math score OR

-Students are encouraged to take the math placement test because Northeastern accepts the higher score: either your ACT math score, SAT math score, or math placement test score.
+Students are encouraged to take the math placement test because Northeastern accepts the higher score.
 We encourage you to do your best to place higher so that you can save time and money.